Prateekjha09/DataEngineeringCaseStudy/Readme.md

 2. connection.py -- contains functions for opening and closing connections to databases based on decided configuration.

-3. rawDataIngestion.py -- contains logic for fetching raw data from original sources and storing it in snowflake DB
+3. rawDataIngestion.py -- contains logic for fetching raw data from original sources and storing it in snowflake DB along with data validation for different sources implemented.

 4. ProcessedDataIngestion.py -- consists of a simple snowflake task being triggered on an ad hoc basis, which in turn contains a stored procedure which runs "MERGE" statements between staging and final tables which insert and update data accordingly